ebiester/supervillian-kata/README.md

 The spec for Kata 2 is dependent on Kata 1.

 Ticket Prioritization: Implement in this order.
 * Tickets are assigned oldest to newest within the priority groups.
-(That is all priority 1 will be assigned before priority 2, before 3, subject to the assigning tickets restrictions.
+(That is all priority 1 will be assigned before priority 2, subject to the assigning tickets restrictions.
 * Tickets from Supervillians of any age are in priority class one.
 * Tickets from Villains are of priority class two, until they have been outstanding for one week, on which they become priority class one.

+* Senior support employees are now responsible for two tickets at a time instead of one.
 ___

-The spec for Kata 3 is dependent on Kata 2.
+The spec for Kata 3 is dependent on Kata 2 and is a front end companion.

 Tickets:
 * Open tickets can only be placed in progress.